-3.19.
-Parent-Teacher Conferences
+4.7.
+Parent-Teacher Conferences (ELP)

-Formal student-led Parent-Teacher Conferences are mandatory at the end of the first guarter and available upon request at the end of second, third, and fourth quarters (refer to the school calendar).
-However, parents are encouraged to contact teachers to schedule time for discussion regarding any aspect of the child's school life as they deem necessary.
+There are two mandatory Parent-Teacher Conferences during the school year; however, parents are encouraged to contact teachers to schedule time for discussion regarding any aspect of the child's school life as they deem necessary.